kbr-ucl/dapr-workshop/docs/challenge-1/dotnet.md

 To learn more about the Dapr State Management Building Block, refer to the [Dapr docs](https://docs.dapr.io/developing-applications/building-blocks/state-management/state-management-overview/).

+In your newly cloned `dapr-workshop-csharp` repository, navigate to the `start-here` folder

 ## Configure the state store

-In your newly cloned `dapr-workshop-csharp` repository, navigate to the `/resources` folder and create a new file called `statestore.yaml`.
+Navigate to the `/resources` folder and create a new file called `statestore.yaml`.
 Add the content below to the file:

 ```yaml
 apiVersion: dapr.io/v1alpha1